Skip to content

 If you select Note 3:

-• Red lines point to Notes 4 and 5 (they reference Note 3)
+• Thin teal lines to Notes 4 and 5 mean their start times depend on Note 3

 Property-Specific Dependencies